ZachariasAthanasios/MyPelatologio/README.md

 INSERT INTO orders (ordersService, ordersNameCustomer, ordersEmailCustomer, ordersStatus, ordersReceipt) VALUES ("Eshop", "Mahi Copeland", "mahicopeland20@gmail.com", "Canceling", "500");
 ```

+#### SMTP Setup

+Do not forget to enter your own SMTP details.
+I use Outlook because Gmail doesnt work. <br>
+In the smtp.db.php file

+- $mail->Username = 'YOUR EMAIL';  |  The email address that will send the emails
+- $mail->Password = 'YOUR PASSWORD';  |  The password
+- $mail->setFrom('SEND FROM THAT EMAIL', 'Username');  |  The email address that will send the emails and Τhe username of the email address where it will appear in the messages
+- $mail->addReplyTo('info@REPLY EMAIL.com', 'Information');  |  Your Reply Email address

 [Back To The Top](#mypelatologio)